james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 * Unzipping `data-shell.zip`: You want to end up with a folder on your Desktop called `data-shell`, and inside it, folders like `creatures` and `molecules` and files like `notes.txt`.
 Some versions of Windows may automatically unzip the file such that you have a folder `data-shell` inside another folder called `data-shell` which may become confusing.
 See "Detailed Windows Setup Instructions" below.

 ### Detailed-Windows-Setup-Instructions
 1. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.2.1.0).
 The download link should automatically choose the right installer for your version of Windows.
-2. Navigate to your Downloads folder and run the installer.
+Navigate to your Downloads folder and run the installer.
-3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen.
+2. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen.
 Choose the Nano editor for the default editor.
 Use the default options in the following screens.
+3. Install R: [R Programming Language](https://cloud.r-project.org/).
+Click links for "Download R for Windows" and then "install R for the first time" and then the "Download R 3.6.0 for Windows" link to download the file.
+Navigate to your Downloads folder and run the installer.
+4. Install RStudio: [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
+Choose the download link "RStudio 1.2.1335 - Windows 7+ (64-bit)".
+(This should work on Windows systems from the past several years.)
+5. Download the [data-shell](http://swcarpentry.github.io/shell-novice/data/data-shell.zip) data.
+Navigate to your Downloads folder and double-click the zip archive to open.
+Depending on your Windows setup, it should open as if it were a folder called `data-shell.zip` and contain a regular folder called `data-shell`.
+Select and drag this `data-shell` folder onto your Desktop.
+6. Download the [r-novice-inflammation.zip](https://swcarpentry.github.io/r-novice-inflammation/setup.html) data.
+Navigate to your Downloads folder and double-click the zip archive to open.
+Depending on your Windows setup, it should open as if it were a folder called r-novice-inflammation.zip and contain a regular folder called `r-novice-inflammation`.
+Select and drag this `r-novice-inflammation` file onto your desktop.
+7. Use the Start Menu or Desktop icon to open Git Bash or R Studio.

 ### Acknowledgements